top of page

 The headless horseman gallops through the folklore of Germany, Ireland, Scotland and North America.
 Though he appears singly there may be more than one, as in tales from the German Rhineland.

-Celtic and German pagan culture sometimes overlap because the Celts occupied a broad swath of what is now Germany during the Iron Age (1200 - 600 BC).
+Celtic and German pagan culture sometimes overlap.
+The Celts occupy a broad swath of Germania during the Iron Age.
 One example of crossover is the Wild Hunt, where the mythical Welsh king Gwyn ap Nudd is among the leaders.
-Other leaders of the Hunt include Norse god Odin or his wife Frigg; heroic figures such as Siegfried of Xanten; and multi-faceted ancient goddess Frau Holle or Hulda of German origin.

-In this case, the soldier was buried without his head.
+In this case, the soldier is buried without his head.
 He rises up at night in search of it, with a flaming jack o' lantern as replacement.
 In modern tales he appears at Hallowe'en.

 In Irish folklore, the dullahan or dulachán (dark man) is a headless, demonic fairy who carries his head beneath his arm.
 His whip is made from the spine of a human corpse.
-A death is said to occur if the dullahan stops riding.
-He calls a name and the person drops dead.

 In another version he's the headless driver of a black coach called the Cóiste Bodhar or Death Coach.
 The dark carriage is known throughout mythology of northwestern Europe.
 In Scotland it appears along the Royal Mile to pick up the dead.